 Louise Matson (White Earth Band of Ojibwe),

 Louise graduated from St. Olaf College with a BA and later received a teaching license from Concordia College for Grades 1-6.
-For five years, she worked at Phyllis Wheatly Center and operated the first Boys & Girls Club located in a school before being hired at the Division of Indian Work in 2002.
+She worked for the first Boys & Girls Club located in a school for 5 years before being hired at the Division of Indian Work in 2002.
 She directed the Youth Leadership Development Program before being hired as the Executive Director in November 2014.

-Louise was the founding Board member and is the current Board chair of Bdote Learning Center, a Dakota and Ojibwe Immersion School located in South Minneapolis.
+Louise was a founding Board member and is the current Board chair of Bdote Learning Center, a Dakota and Ojibwe Immersion School located in South Minneapolis.
 She served as a mentor for Big Brother Big Sister for over ten years.
 She is a member of Philips Indian Educators and Steering Committee member for the Memorandum of Agreement between the Metropolitan Urban India Directors group and the Minneapolis Public Schools.

 Shanah Regguinti (Leech Lake and Oneida Wisconsin),